top of page

 JH/HS Theater

-Overview: Drama will center around stage performance, acting fundamentals & skills, theatre etiquette both on & off stage, acting & stage terms, acting exercises & techniques, acting preparation & warmups, scene study, character study, cast support, costuming, set & props.
-This is a one semester class for both fall and spring in which we will be putting on a production at the end of each semester.
-If your student does not want to perform in front of an audience, please do not have them enroll in this class, as it's a performing arts class.
+Overview: Drama will center around stage performance, acting fundamentals & skills, theater etiquette both on & off stage, acting & stage terms, acting exercises & techniques, acting preparation & warmups, scene study, character study, cast support, costuming, set & props.
+This is a one-semester class for both fall and spring in which we will be putting on a production at the end of each semester.
+If your student does not want to perform in front of an audience, please do not have them enroll in this class, as it's a performing arts class: there may be additional practice time needed for this class that will require students to stay for up to 30 mins after co-op ends.
+This will only be if the class is very behind due to student absences or missed classes due to co-op being canceled.
+If additional practice time is needed parents will be notified ahead of time.

 Grading Method: Each student will be graded based on participation & will receive either a pass or fail.
 Attendance at the final performance is mandatory.
 Students will have a lot of influence over how the class progresses & what we focus on in class as well as what the final production will be.
 I look forward to working with your students!